 The Political Life of John Stuart Mill

 Mill dedicated his later life to the study of politics, philosophy, and the economy.
 As a member of the Liberal party, the citizens of Westminster elected him a member of parliament in the 1865 elections.
-He demanded more freedom for Ireland and was the first to call for women’s suffrage.
+He demanded more freedom for Ireland and, thanks to Mary Wollstonecraft, was the first to call for women’s suffrage.
 Besides, he was also the rector of the University of St. Andrews in Scotland at the time.
 After his mandate ended in 1868, he moved to France.

 Just like his father and Jeremy Bentham, he was a utilitarianist.
 Thus, one’s actions are defined by how much good and happiness they bring.
 Besides, he was a classical and social liberal.
 His support of women voting rights was very progressive at the time.